Exoneration

 Exoneration occurs when the conviction for a crime is reversed, either through demonstration of innocence, a flaw in the conviction, or otherwise.
-Attempts to exonerate convicts are particularly controversial in death penalty cases, especially where new evidence is put forth after the execution has taken place.
+Attempts to exonerate individuals are particularly controversial in death penalty cases, especially where new evidence is put forth after the execution has taken place.
 The transitive verb, "to exonerate" can also mean to informally absolve one from blame.

-The term "exoneration" also is used in criminal law to indicate a surety bail bond has been satisfied, completed, and exonerated.
+The term "exoneration" also is used in criminal law to indicate a surety, i.e. bail bond has been satisfied, completed, and exonerated.
 The judge orders the bond exonerated; the clerk of court time stamps the original bail bond power and indicates exonerated as the judicial order.

 Based on DNA evidence

 DNA evidence is a relatively new instrument of exoneration.
 The first convicted defendant from a United States prison to be released on account of DNA testing was David Vasquez, who had been convicted of homicide, in 1989.
-Recently, DNA evidence has been used to exonerate a number of persons either on death row or serving lengthy prison sentences.
-As of October 2003, the number of states authorizing convicts to request DNA testing on their behalf, since 1999, has increased from two to thirty.
-Access to DNA testing varies greatly by degree; post-conviction tests can be difficult to acquire.
-Organizations like the Innocence Project and Centurion are particularly concerned with the exoneration of those who have been convicted based on weak or faulty evidence, regardless of DNA evidence.
-As of October 2003, prosecutors of criminal cases must approve the defendant's request for DNA testing in certain cases.
+Subsequently, DNA evidence was used to exonerate a number of persons either on death row or serving lengthy prison sentences.
+As of October 2003, the number of states authorizing individuals to request DNA testing on their behalf had increased from two to thirty.
+Access to DNA testing then and now can vary greatly by degree; post-conviction tests can be difficult to acquire.
+Organizations such as the Innocence Project and Centurion are particularly concerned with the exoneration of those who have been convicted based on weak or faulty evidence, regardless of DNA evidence.
+In October 2003, prosecutors of criminal cases must approve the defendant's request for DNA testing in certain cases.

 Monday, April 23, 2007, Jerry Miller became the 200th person in the United States exonerated through the use of DNA evidence.
 There is a national campaign in support of the formation of state Innocence Commissions, statewide entities that identify causes of wrongful convictions and develop state reforms that can improve the criminal justice system.

-As of December 2018, 362 people in the U.S. had been exonerated based on DNA tests.
+As of 2020, 375 people in the U.S. have been exonerated based on DNA tests.
 In nearly half of these cases, faulty forensics contributed to the original conviction.

 Per February 4, 2014 NPR article, Laura Sullivan cited Samuel Gross, a University of Michigan law professor stating that exonerations were on the rise, and not just because of DNA evidence.
-Only one-fifth of the exonerations last year relied on newly tested DNA, a little less than a third of exonerations occurred due to further investigating by law enforcement agencies.
+Only one-fifth of the exonerations in 2013 relied on newly tested DNA, a little less than a third of exonerations occurred due to further investigating by law enforcement agencies.

-According to a 2020 study, DNA exonerations in rape cases "strongly suggest that the wrongful-conviction rate is significantly higher among black convicts than white convicts."
+According to a 2020 study, DNA exonerations in rape cases "strongly suggest that the wrongful-conviction rate is significantly higher among black individuals than white individuals."